 My friends and I are coming together to bring you the Outdoors 2017 Edition of Int’l Bloggers Club this month.
+In this post I’ll be sharing How to Make Wood Slice Garden Markers.

 My husband recently planted our garden this year, and has been asking me to stencil some garden markers for the different rows of produce.
 I decided to use some of the logs from the wood pile and some leftover 2×4 planks to make wood slice garden markers.